Skip to main content

 2.2.
 Statistical analysis

-Data normality was checked with Shapiro-Wilk test.
+Data normality was checked with a Shapiro-Wilk test.
 Variables were expressed as means and standard deviations.
 Hyposalivation, GERD symptomatology, and xerostomia were coded as dichotomous variables (1 = yes, 0 = no).
 Medications and salivary flow rate were coded as continuous variables.
 Descriptive statistics were completed for patients with data on salivary flow rate and xerostomia.
 Bivariate correlation analysis was performed to test the association between UWSFR and medication (number of medications, number and types of xerogenic medications), and between UWSFR and GERD.
 According to GERD symptomatology, the total population was divided in two groups (patients presenting with GERD symptoms = 1; patients not presenting with GERD symptoms = 0).
-Chi-square and McNemar tests as appropriate were used to compare the two groups in terms of gender, number and type of medication.
+Chi-square and McNemar tests were used when appropriate to compare the two groups in terms of gender, number, and type of medication.
 Independent t-test was used to compare the two groups in terms of age, medical conditions, pain intensity, xerostomia, and UWSFR.
 Statistical significance was set at α = 0.05.
 Data were analyzed with SPSS (IBM SPSS Statistics Macintosh, Version 27.000, IBM Corp, Armonk, NY).

 3. Results